ShabbirHasan1/egui_text_animation/README.md

 ## API Reference

 See the [docs.rs documentation](<https://docs.rs/egui-text-animation>) for a complete API reference.
-(Note: This link will only work *after* you publish the crate to crates.io.)
-If you haven't published, you can generate local documentation with `cargo doc --open`.

 ## Notes